awesolabs/godotsharp-testadapter/README.md

 Toggle `advanced settings`

 Add the godot executable path setting for your respective platform.
-The setting will expand environment variables so your project configuration is portable across environments.
+You may use environment variables in your paths as they will be expanded during test execution.
+This helps keep project configuration portable across developer and CI environments.

 | Platform | Setting Name                            | Example Path           | Example Env Var |
 | -------- | --------------------------------------- | ---------------------- | --------------- |